ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 ## IV.
 CARDBASIC

-### 4. 1 Purpose
+### 4.1 Purpose

 A card-operated (on-line) version of BASIC is available and provides the following advantages over teletypes:

-(1)    Longer programs are.allowed. ; .
+1. Longer programs are allowed.

-(2)    There is no limit on DATA.
+2. There is no limit on DATA.

-(3)    Output is on the highspeed printer.
+3. Output is on the highspeed printer.
 This is much faster and allows 8 numbers per line in the normal format, and up to 18 in packed format.

-(4)    Matrix subroutines are available.
+4, Matrix subroutines are available.

 ### 4. 2 How to Prepare a Deck.